 The Kenya Lake system

-The three shallow alkaline lakes (Lake Bogoria, Lake Nakuru and Lake Elmenteita) and their surrounding lands make up the Kenya Lake system.
-This system has one of the most diverse populations of birds in the world and is the home of thirteen globally threatened species of birds.
+The three shallow alkaline lakes (Lake Bogoria, Lake Nakuru, and Lake Elmenteita) and their surrounding lands make up the Kenya Lake system.
+This system has one of the most diverse populations of birds globally and is the home of thirteen globally threatened species of birds.
 It is an important nesting and breeding site for great white pelicans and is the most important feeding area for lesser flamingos in the world.
 The system is home to globally important populations of African spoonbill, little grebe, black-necked grebe, little grebe, pied avocet, black-winged stilt, yellow-billed stork, gull-billed tern, and grey-headed gull.

-The lakes, their feeder and outlet rivers, as well as the rich volcanic soil, are the key to life in the Great Rift Valley.
+The lakes, their feeder and outlet rivers, and the rich volcanic soil are the key to life in the Great Rift Valley.
 Despite a decline in the total wildlife numbers due to human activities, the rift valley plains are still lush with game.